 'This educational mission entails the ongoing development of the entire potential of every person.
 It seeks to promote the wellbeing and freedom of every person, which shape the daily life of a Catholic school as a community in which faith is expressed and shared through every aspect of its activity' (statement from Catholic Bishops' Conference of England and Wales, May 2000).

 The distinctive mission of our Diocesan schools is explained in Schools of Discipleship.

 In the words of Pope Benedict XVI when he visited England and celebrated the work of Catholic Education at the Big Assembly in 2010.

 "A good school provides a rounded education for the whole person.
 And a good Catholic school, over and above this, should help all its students to become saints".

 Angela CoxPrincipal Officer for EducationDiocese of Leeds

 Each term officers publish a newsletter for governors and other interested parties.
-This will be full of interesting information and will provide details of items which need to be actioned during the term, updates on educational matters and news items from our
+This will be full of interesting information and will provide details of items which need to be actioned during the term, updates on educational matters and news items from our schools.